 14 July Professional Development for New Managers July 14, 2020By ICI Administrator Newsetter 0 As a new supervisor, you often step into a new role without any formal training.
 You are good at what you do, a great operator, so you get promoted and then face all these issues you didn’t face as a worker.
 These situations are often difficult.
 For example, how do you deal with difficult people?
 How do you deal with difficult situations?
 How are you going to manage your mates that you previously worked alongside?
 We caught up with Colin Emerson, a leading trainer in the industry through TAFE NSW and ICI.
 Colin has spent over a decade in the civil infrastructure industry and in that time, he has seen the industry change.
 Colin highlights that “in today’s civil infrastructure industry, it is important that any professional development or training for new supervisors and managers has one simple impact – ensure it can be implemented immediately.
 Any learning for new managers should look at how do you take the technical skills and knowledge you have and transition them into a leadership context?
 How can you then apply them on a day to day basis, taking the theory and putting into practice?”
 Colin went on to discuss the nature of upskilling today should be “facilitated” not “lectured” to maximise the participant’s outcomes through peer-to-peer learning as much as from the content or presenter.
 Professional development programs for these busy people need to “provide skills that can be applied tomorrow, not a bunch of notes that sits in a draw.
 They need to provide the opportunity to continue to learn and grow so that these new managers can be the future leaders of their organisations."
 “This format also allows participants to draw upon the knowledge they do have, share with their peers and realise, I am actually good at what I do.
 Yes, I am growing, but I already do things well, something that is also very important."
 Self-reflection is another concept important for new managers.
 “How do I become a better leader by reflecting on what I do?
 Every issue or every mistake or every achievement has an opportunity to learn from.
 These scenarios also identify skills gaps in managers and leaders for them to upskill so that their learning is a continuous process."
 The civil industry is unique, so any learning and development should be specific.
 “The needs of any contract or project in the civil infrastructure industry are different to any other industry – that’s why specific industry related professional development providers are so important."
 The Institute works hand in hand with the industry to identify the key skills required in the industry and align learning courses that provide organisations in the industry the opportunity to close any skills gaps.
-Related Posts Continuing Professional Development Why chose continuing professional development to enhance your career journey?
+Related Posts Continuing Professional Development Why choose continuing professional development to enhance your career journey?
 More now than ever, you need an edge over the competition to not only secure a new position but to provide proof to your employer why you deserve that pay rise or the current career advancement/promotion.
 Effective Professional Development For Millenials Successful professional development plans are specific to individual employees as opposed to a generic, organisation wide approach.
 While a single, generic approach may be simpler to execute, it is certainly not as effective, particularly when you are talking about our Millennials now aged between 24 and 39 years old.
 The Single Most Important Element Of Any Professional Development You want to learn new skills, grow your capability and position yourself for more responsibility in a higher role.
 You seek professional development options, of which there is a myriad of options available to you.
 What is the key element in taking this step?
 What one single factor is the difference between development that will see you soar as opposed to sink?
 Five Things First Time Managers Need to Know Last week I made a presentation to a group about increasing employee engagement and improving culture.
 At the end I opened up for questions.
 “A couple of us are first time managers – what advice would you give us?”
 Great question!
 Here are five things that I think first time managers would benefit from knowing.
+Make better delegated decisions Who doesn't want to make better, faster decisions?
+Easier said than done, of course.
+Empowered employees make good decisions and resolve problems.
+As business becomes ever more complex and dynamic, managers and leaders have to make more decisions, under time pressure, and often with too little or the wrong kind of data.
 The Institute of Civil Infrastructure expands into Queensland The Institute of Civil Infrastructure has partnered with CCF QLD to launch the industry’s own continual professional development program for civil managers.
-The Institute of Civil Infrastructure begins partnership with Western Australia The Institute has continued to grow across the country with an exciting new partnership with the Civil Contractors Federation Western Australia.
-As the peak body for civil construction in WA, the opportunity for ICI to partner with CCF WA is a great way to support the men and women of the industry in their professional development.
 Comment (0) Comments are closed.